larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/plan.md

 In the lecture on November 27th, we discussed a randomized exponential time algorithm for k-SAT, see [slides](lecture18.pdf) and the Strong Exponential Time Hypothesis (SETH).
 For SETH and its relation to ETH, see also textbook section 14.1.
 " %}

+{% include collapse.html collapse="Week 49" content="

+In the lectures on December 2nd, we introduced the field of fine-grained complexity and showed hardness of Orthogonal Vectors and Diameter under SETH, see [slides](lecture19.pdf).
+On December 4th we will continue with other consequences of SETH, namely an overview of results for Subset Sum and String problems.

+For a gentle introduction to the field and proofs for hardness of Orthogonal Vectors and Pattern Matching, see [notes by Karl Bringmann](https://drops.dagstuhl.de/storage/00lipics/lipics-vol126-stacs2019/LIPIcs.STACS.2019.4/LIPIcs.STACS.2019.4.pdf).
+For hardness of Diameter, see also [lecture notes by Amir Abboud](https://www.weizmann.ac.il/math/AmirAbboud/sites/math.AmirAbboud/files/uploads/W7notes_0.pdf).
+" %}